Frequently Asked Questions

 Q. It’s not working out.
 What are my options?

 A. If you find yourself in a situation where your intern is not meeting the standards set before them, as with any employee, you may terminate their employment at your discretion.
 However, we do encourage you to speak with program coordinators first and to attempt to resolve any issues with the student directly.
-If you find yourself in a situation where you no longer desire to remain a part of the Small Business Internship Program, please contact program coordinators.
+If you find yourself in a situation where you no longer desire to remain a part of the Job Development Internship Program, please contact program coordinators.